 The expected value of loss beyond a specific exceedance probability

-AIR models undergo a continual process of review, refinement, enhancement, and validation.
-AIR's rigorous validation process is not limited to just the final model results.
+Verisk models undergo a continual process of review, refinement, enhancement, and validation.
+Verisk's rigorous validation process is not limited to just the final model results.
 Throughout the model development process, every component is individually verified against historical data to ensure a realistic representation of the physical phenomena.
-In addition, AIR elicits independent peer review and expert judgement to ensure that the models capture the full range of potential future catastrophe experience, including the most extreme events that may not have occurred historically.
+In addition, Verisk elicits independent peer review and expert judgment to ensure that the models capture the full range of potential future catastrophe experience, including the most extreme events that may not have occurred historically.